GabrielRosace/ForzaCaste/endpoint_documentation.md

 ###### Available listener

-*   ***gameReady*** event, user receive `{ 'gameReady': true, 'opponentPlayer': ""}` to inform both clients that game requests have been accepted and the match will start soon
+*   ***gameReady*** event, user receive `{ gameReady: true, opponentPlayer: "username"}` to inform both clients that game requests have been accepted and the match will start soon
-*   ***move*** event, player receive `{ 'yourTurn': bool }` that inform the user if it's his turn (`true`) or if it's opponent turn (`false`)
+*   ***move*** event, player receive `{ yourTurn: bool }` that inform the user if it's his turn (`true`) or if it's opponent turn (`false`)
-*   ***gameStatus*** event, received by the observer of the match, that receive `{playerTurn: ""}` that informs the observators which player will do the first move
+*   ***gameStatus*** event, received by the observer of the match, that receive `{playerTurn: "username"}` that informs the observators which player will do the first move

 ###### Possible responses

 This method respond:

-*   HTTP code 404 with this body `{statusCode: 404, errormessage: "Match creation error"}` if an error occurs during the creation of the match document
+*   HTTP code 502 with this body `{statusCode: 502, errormessage: "Match creation error"}` if an error occurs during the creation of the match document
-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Match request update error" }` if an error occurs during the update of the notification document
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "Match request update error" }` if an error occurs during the update of the notification document
-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Match request already exists" }` if already exists a request for a match against a random user from the same user
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "Match request already exists" }` if already exists a request for a match against a random user from the same user
-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Random game request creation error" }` if an error occurs during the creation of the notification document
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "Random game request creation error" }` if an error occurs during the creation of the notification document
-*   HTTP code 400 with this body `{ statusCode: 400, errormessage: "Invalid request" }` if the value of he field `"type"` is incorrect
-*   HTTP code 400 with this body `{statusCode: 400, errormessage: "Bad Request"}` if `type` is not included in the request body
+*   HTTP code 400 with this body `{statusCode: 400, errormessage: "Bad Request"}` if `type` is not included in the request body or if the field value is incorrect
-*   HTTP code 404 with this body `{statusCode: 404, errormessage: "DB error"}` if an operation on the DB raises an error
+*   HTTP code 502 with this body `{statusCode: 502, errormessage: "DB error"}` if an operation on the DB raises an error
-*   HTTP code 401 with this body `{ statusCode: 401, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation
+*   HTTP code 403 with this body `{ statusCode: 403, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation
 *   HTTP code 200 with this body `{ error: false, message: "Match request has been created correctely" }` if the match has been created correctely.
 It means that the game document has been created and the notification document for the game request has been updated.
 *   HTTP code 200 with this body `{ error: false, errormessage: "Match has been created correctely" }` if the match have been created so the players will play the match soon